 Most barrel racks are made of powder coated, mild steel, because it is strong and fairly rust resistant, but it is not rust proof.
 Eventually corrosion sets in, and if it gets bad enough it may jeopardize the load bearing capability of your racks, so it is important when shopping for barrel racks to make sure you get racks with minimal rust.
 If you happen to find a really good deal on some more rustic racks consider stacking the barrels no more than 4 high.
 Over time in a humid cellar type of setting rust will settle in.
 Some of the industry leaders have simply opted to remove from production any rack that is more than 15-20 years old.
 Another option although expensive is to go stainless.
 Stainless steel racks may cost more, but hold up very well over the long haul.

-There are several factors that affect the durability of a used rack that include: corrosion level, powder coating quality, steel type and steel thickness.
-Oh, and you should never accept a used rack that is bent whatsoever.
+There are several factors that affect the durability of a used wine barrel rack that include: corrosion level, powder coating quality, steel type and steel thickness.
+Oh, and you should never accept a used rack that is bent whatsoever to hold your wine or whiskey barrels.
 Suppliers should know this, and go out of there way to provide only racks that are straight with no bending.
 On another note historically 12 gauge steel has been the standard, but recently Country Connection has introduced 16 gauge steel racks as a great alternative for those who want maximum durability.
 The beauty of it all is it doesn’t affect the cost of the rack.
 Due to the fact that the 16 gauge steel racks are relatively new it is currently difficult to find them used, but that will change over time.

 The new Option